conykay/topshop/README.md

 ## Contact

-For any inquiries, please contact [your email address].
+For any inquiries, please contact [ceekayconelius@gmail.com]. @conykay